hynek/structlog/.github/CONTRIBUTING.rst

 - To run the test suite, all you need is a recent tox_.
   It will ensure the test suite runs with all dependencies against all Python versions just as it will in our CI.
-  If you lack some Python versions, you can can make it a non-failure using ``tox --skip-missing-interpreters`` (in that case you may want to look into pyenv_ that makes it very easy to install many different Python versions in parallel).
+  If you lack some Python versions, you can can make it a non-failure using ``tox --skip-missing-interpreters`` (in that case you may want to look into asdf_ or pyenv_ that make it very easy to install many different Python versions in parallel).
 - Write `good test docstrings`_.